sudhanshu456/TinkerPilot/docs-site/docs/implementation/index.md

 -   **`public/`**: Contains static assets like images and fonts.
 -   **`next.config.js`**: The configuration file for the Next.js application.

+For more details on frontend implementation, see [Frontend Implementation](./frontend.md)

 ## `scripts/`

 This directory contains various helper scripts for setting up and running the application.